Nadodi Mannan: Impact and influence

 Nadodi Mannan was a turning point in Ramachandran's career as both an actor and a politician.
 The film's success earned him the nickname "Puratchi Thalaivar" ("revolutionary leader").
 Biographer Kannan dubbed the film as "the biggest propaganda blitzkrieg for the DMK till then.
 Film historian Swarnavel Eswaran Pillai called Nadodi Mannan Ramachandran's "defining film as a star".
 The film acquired cult status in Tamil cinema and propelled Saroja Devi to stardom.
 T. S. Subramanian of Frontline noted that it was one among many of Ramachandran's films in the 1950s where he "espoused his personal ideals such as helping the poor, being chivalrous and fighting injustice."
 Film historian and critic Randor Guy labelled Nadodi Mannan as among the most memorable films both Nambiar and Veerappa had worked in.
+In 2024, K. Sivan said that when he first joined ISRO, he was assigned to the Geosynchronous Satellite Launch Vehicle (GSLV) project, which had experienced four consecutive failures.
+His seniors teased him about working on this project, and he responded by recalling Ramachandran's anecdote about Nadodi Mannan, and successfully led the GSLV project to fruition.

 Ramachandran planned his second directorial film to be titled after the song "Thoongathey Thambi Thoongathey", but the project was abandoned, and the song was instead used as the title for a 1983 film starring Kamal Haasan.
 In their 2006 reviews of Imsai Arasan 23rd Pulikecei, both Baskaran of The Hindu, and S. Sudha of Rediff.com, mention the film shared similarities with Nadodi Mannan.
 In July 2007, S. R. Ashok Kumar of The Hindu asked eight Tamil film directors to list their all-time favourite Tamil films; K. Bhagyaraj named Nadodi Mannan.
 Bhagyaraj selected the film because he "enjoyed the way both heroes combine acting prowess with entertainment".
 In the film Padikkadavan (2009), Assault Aarumugam (Vivek) is disguised as a woman and is chased by two thugs who mistake him for a real woman.
 During the chase, the song "Maanaithedi Machan" is played in the background.

 Baradwaj Rangan, writing for The Hindu in 2014, mentions in his review of Kaththi that the film's basic plot was "the old Naadodi Mannan [sic] template, shaped with a relevant, burning social angle."
 For the same newspaper, Namrata Joshi noted that Prem Ratan Dhan Payo (2015) bore a resemblance to Nadodi Mannan in terms of a prince's look-alike taking his place.
 Lyricist Thamarai mentions in her interview with Rangan that she wishes to write songs as beautiful as "Thoongathey Thambi Thoongathey".
 Haasan has acknowledged various films as influences on Michael Madana Kama Rajan (1990), namely Nadodi Mannan along with Deiva Magan (1969) and Yaadon Ki Baaraat (1973).